pioneer-dsl-2018/what-is-a-DSL/discussion-questions.md

 "I disagree with readings in the following way:", or "I discovered something
 cool: ".

-I didn't entirely understand the classifications of DSls into external and internal - could we please discuss that some more?
+I didn't entirely understand the classifications of DSLs into external and internal - could we please discuss that some more?
 Thank you!